 Do you shoot with long exposure?

 Do you take pictures of food popular in the restaurants?

-If there were more nodded more times than you shook your head, it just a matter of time until your photos get a higher recognition.
+If you nodded more times than you shook your head, it just a matter of time until your photos get a higher recognition.
 We prepared for you a small guideline with crucial tips and practises you should implement.

 Your photos pop up in Google Images search

-Once you run a website or a blog and you optimize it for Google Images search there is a big chance you will attract not only a lot of clients but also a bunch of thieves.
-If, at the same time, your website is clearly described and classified, you take good care of the meta titles and meta descriptions for your posts and pictures, then your site is loaded with keywords which help image thieves navigate the Internet to find what they are looking for.
-Google prioritizes fresh content but do not take it as a rule of thumb, old photos can perform very well as well.
+Once you run a website or a blog and you optimize it for Google Images search there is a big chance you will attract not only a lot of clients.
+Your photos also catch the attention of a bunch of thieves.
+Proper optimization is what makes your photos prone to getting stolen.
+If at the same time, your website is clearly described and classified, you take good care of the meta titles and meta descriptions for your posts and pictures, then your site is loaded with keywords which help image thieves navigate the Internet to find what they are looking for.
+Google prioritizes fresh content but does not take it as a rule of thumb, old photos can perform very well as well.

 Google Images search works in a similar way like a regular web search.
 If the bot can crawl, index and understand what your images represent, then they can be ranked.